Filament Pairs, Dynamic Partitions, and Spiders for Post-Singularly Finite Entire Functions: Dynamics of post-singularly finite entire functions

 \begin{Def}[Order topology on $\AD$] For distinct external addresses $\ad{s},\ad{t}$ we define intervals between $\ad{s},\ad{t}$ as

 The open intervals form $(\ad{s},\ad{t})$ the basis of the \emph{order topology} on $\AD$. \end{Def}

 When we do topological constructions in $\AD$ (as e.g.\ in Proposition~\ref{pro:RealizedItineraries}), the underlying topology is always the order topology.
-As dreadlocks are parametrized by external addresses, the cyclic order on the space of external addresses can be used to define a cyclic order on the set of dreadlocks.
+As filaments are distinguished by external addresses, the cyclic order on the space of external addresses can be used to define a cyclic order on the set of filaments.